potterjane/bobs-and-bangs/testing.md

 ### Unsolved bugs

+1. **Adjust the font size of all the 'Choose service' options**

+    Regarding the ```<form>``` for the Booking page and for the modal in the Home page, this developer has not found a solution to adjust the font size of all the 'Choose service' options for smaller screens.

 ## Further testing

 - This developer asked friends and family to test out the website on their devices to see if there were any